LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/AgentAssist/setting-up-knowledge-base-recommendations.md

 It takes up to 20 minutes for changes in Agent Assist configuration to take effect.

 ### Prerequisite knowledge
 To set up Conversation Orchestrator’s Agent Assist to suggest recommended articles, you must have some prerequisite knowledge of other applications in the Conversational AI suite.
-Most importantly, you must be able to use the Knowledge Base application to:
+Most importantly, you must be able to use the KnowledgeAI application to:

 * Create a knowledge base
 * Create an article